richardTowers/verify-tech-docs/source/documentation/pki/pkiRequestCert.md

 * email address
 * telephone number

-Send these details to <idappki@digital.cabinet-office.gov.uk> from the service manager’s email address.
+Your service manager must send these details to idappki@digital.cabinet-office.gov.uk from their email address.

 You may want to set up a group mailbox to make sure you receive your certificates and renewal notices when your requesters or approvers